Field Operations · District 2 Home Page

 Captain Randy Drake is the commander of the District 2 Field Operations Bureau.
 Although geographically the smallest, District 2 is the busiest of all the eight districts in the state.
 Captain Drake oversees over 130 troopers who patrol the State Routes and Interstates of King County.

 Lt.
-Mike Rupert leads patrol operations in North King County.
-He oversees the Target Zero Team (TZT) and Special Operations.
-He is also responsible for the District 2 Field Training Officers (FTO), the Aggressive Driving Apprehension Team (ADAT), the Special Highway Criminal Apprehension Team (SHCAT), Problem Oriented Public Safety (POPS), and is the King County court liaison.
+Mike Rupert leads Special Operations in District Two.
+He oversees the Target Zero Team (TZT), Aggressive Driving Apprehension Team (ADAT), the Serious Highway Criminal Apprehension Team (SHCAT), and Motorcycle Detachment.
+He is also responsible for the District 2 Field Training Officers (FTO), the Problem Oriented Public Safety (POPS), and is the King County court liaison.

 Lt.
 Clint Casebolt leads patrol operations in South King County and Enumclaw.
 He coordinates Executive Protection details in the King County area and he oversees the King County Rapid Deployment Force (RDF).